kemitchell/square-one-forms/confidentiality-ip-terms.md

 ## Purpose of Confidentiality

-The purpose of [Confidentiality](#confidentiality) is to protect the company's confidential information, as well as the confidential information that others have entrusted to the company.
+The purpose of [Confidentiality](#confidentiality) is to protect the company's confidential information, as well as the confidential information entrusted to the company by others.

 ## Confidential Information